jackbartlett20/MCContrails/README.md

 ## Executing

-Simulation settings, initial particle properties, and environmental conditions should be input by editing the files `simulation.in`, `population.in`, `species.in`, and `environment.in`.
+Simulation settings, initial particle properties, and environmental conditions should be input by editing the files `simulation.in`, `species.in`, and `environment.in`.

 The program is executed with `./MCContrails`.